top of page

 At Federated Church of Martha's Vineyard, we believe a healthy community is an active community.
 Take a look at our many opportunities to volunteer, to participate in social events and to take part in learning and growing together.

-Joyful Eatings and Harbor Homes
+Benefitting Harbor Homes

 Homeless Prevention Programs

-This program brings professional island chefs and volunteers together on select Sunday afternoons to creatively prepare a meal for the Harbor Homes overnight shelter.
+Joyful Eatings brings professional island chefs and volunteers together on select Sunday afternoons to creatively prepare a meal for the Harbor Homes overnight shelter.
 Volunteer 'sous chefs' learn some yummy recipes, enjoy a tasting, and help provide a delicious, nutritious meal for some of the most vulnerable members of our community.

 Joyful Eatings is generously supported by